 2.4.8.
-LETTER OF EVALUATION OF THE ACADEMIC DEAN OF THE COLLEGE
+LETTER OF EVALUATION OF THE ACADEMIC DEAN OF THE SCHOOL

-The Academic Dean's Letter of Evaluation for the College of Medicine is an evaluation of the overall performance of the student.
+The Academic Dean's Letter of Evaluation for the School of Podiatric Medicine is an evaluation of the overall performance of the student.
 This letter reflects the observations of and interactions with each student that the Academic Dean has experienced during each student's tenure at LECOM.
 This letter is based on each student's achievement in the LECOM curriculum and will include the student's current overall GPA.
 With the reports submitted by the Associate Dean of Preclinical Education and the Associate/Assistant Dean of Clinical Education, this letter is intended to present a holistic evaluation of each student.
-The Dean's Letter is written by the Provost and Dean of Academic Affairs for Erie students, Academic Affairs for LECOM at Seton Hill/Assistant Dean of Academic Affairs, the Associate Dean of Academic Affairs for LECOM at Elmira, and by the Associate Dean of Academic Affairs at Bradenton.
+The Dean's Letter is written by the Provost and Dean of Academic Affairs for Erie students, Assistant Dean of Academic Affairs, the Associate Dean of Academic Affairs for LECOM at Elmira, and by the Associate Dean of Academic Affairs at Bradenton.